- Section 1: General Governing Rules

 B. Duties of the Chair.
 The duties of the Chair shall be:

-3. To supervise the work of the Secretary, excepting matters relative to office staff payroll, department purchasing, and other administrative functions.
+- To supervise the work of the Secretary, excepting matters relative to the office staff payroll, department purchasing, and other administrative functions.

-4. In the absence of the Chair, the Vice-Chair shall assume the duties of the Chair.
-An acting- Chair may be designated by the Chair or, in the acting Chair's absence, by the members of the Board.
+- In the absence of the Chair, the Vice-Chair shall assume all duties of the Chair.
+An acting-Chair may be designated by the Chair, or, in the acting Chair's absence, by the members of the Board.

 A. Time of Appeal.
-Appeals of the orders of the Commissioner of City Development (the "Commissioner") shall be filed within thirty (30) days after the date of receipt of written notification of the decision or order from which the appeal is taken.
-The date of receipt of the decision shall not be counted in determining the time for filing of the appeal; Saturdays, Sundays and legal holidays shall be counted, except if the last day falls on a Saturday, Sunday, or legal holiday, the time for filing shall be extended to the next working day.
+Appeals of the orders of the Commissioner of City Development (the Commissioner) shall be filed within thirty (30) days after the date of receipt of written notification of the decision or order from which the appeal is taken.
+The date of receipt of the decision shall not be counted in determining the time for filing of the appeal; Saturdays, Sundays and leagal holidays shall be counted, except if the last day falls on a Saturday, Sunday or legal holiday, the time for filing shall be extended to the next working day.

-1. The owner, purchaser under a land contract, optionee, the purchaser under an offer to purchase or tenant under a written lease of the property for which relief is sought, or their legally designated agent or attorney.
+- The owner, purchaser under a land contract, optionee, the purchaser under an offer to purchase or tenant under a written lease of the property for which relief is sought, or their legally desiginated agent or attorney.

-2. Any person aggrieved or any officer, department, board or bureau of the city affected by a decision or order of the Commissioner.
+- Any person aggrieved or any officer, department, board or bureau of the City affected by a decision or order of the Commissioner.

-3. The Board upon its own motion, supported by the affirmative vote of at least four (4) members, may review any action of the Commissioner.
+- The Board upon its own motion, supported by the affirmative vote of the majority of the voting members, may review any action of the Commissioner.

-D. Filing Appeal.
+D. Filing Appeals.
 All appeals shall be filed with the Secretary.
-The Secretary shall transmit one copy to the Commissioner or other officer or body from whom the appeal is taken.
-Upon receipt of an appeal, the Commissioner or other officer or body responsible for the original determination shall transmit to the Secretary of the Board all notes or papers relating to the order or decision from which the appeal is being taken.
+The Secretary shall transmit one copy to the Commissioner ot other officer or body from whom the appeal is taken.
+Upon receipt of an appeal, the Commissioner or other officer or body responsible for the original determination shall transmit to the Secretary of the Board all notes or papers relating to the order or decision from which the appeal is taken.

 B. Regular Meetings.
 Regular meetings shall be held at the call of the Chair.